CLF551/MATHODOLOGY-GITHUB-/README.md

-For installing the dependecies run the following command in the terminal
+For installing the dependecies run the following command in the terminal:
-    npm install
+    "npm install"

 For running the system
-  run the following command in the terminal
+  run the following command in the terminal:
-    npm start
+    "npm start"

-The following accounts are provided for you to test the system [Admin] username:admin password:admin
+The following accounts are provided for you to test the system:

+[Admin]
+  username:admin
+  password:admin